Taeung/uftrace-wiki/Tutorial.md

 #basic usage
 The uftrace tool consists of several subcommands.
 We'll see how to use them with simple examples in this document.
+Note that this document is still work in progress and based on the v0.6 of uftrace.

 ## Getting started
 The first subcommand to look at is the `live`.
 It's a default subcommand and will be used if you don't give other subcommand when running uftrace (So it's same to run "uftrace xxx" and "uftrace live xxx").
 It's basically same as running `record` and then `replay` subcommands in a row.
 That means it'd show the output after a program (given on the command line) finished.
 Below is the familiar "hello world" program.